CLEAR-HPV: Interpretable concept discovery for human-papillomavirus-associated morphology in whole-slide histology: RESULTS

 CLEAR-HPV is motivated by the observation that the latent $h$-space of attention-based MIL models contains rich morphologic structure that can be made explicit via concept discovery.
 Here, the $h$-space consists of tile-level embeddings produced before attention pooling, illustrated as a blue box in \figref{fig:main}(B).
 The attention weights learned by the backbone identify which regions contribute most to the final prediction, and attention pooling is typically used to pool these tile-level embeddings into a single embedding vector (i.e., ``Pooled Representation'' in~\figref{fig:main}(B)), which is fed into a prediction head for classification.
 CLEAR-HPV constructs an attention-guided representation by weighting each embedding $h_i$ by its attention score $\alpha_i$, thereby emphasizing diagnostically informative tiles while reducing background variation.
 More details are provided in the Methods section.

 \paragraph{Concept-discovery methods and baselines.} To evaluate the discovered concepts, all concept discovery methods were applied to the TCGA-HNSCC training folds, which provide sufficient morphologic diversity for assessing cluster structure.
-Concept discovery was performed with $K=10$ concepts, with $K$ selected based on the ``elbow'' analysis.
+Concept discovery was performed with $K=10$ concepts.
+This choice is supported by consistent empirical evidence: Table S1 shows that predictive performance remains stable across $K \in \{5,10,15\}$ with overlapping confidence intervals across all major metrics, indicating that $K=10$ achieves comparable performance without sensitivity to the exact choice of $K$.
+Table S2 further demonstrates that concept geometry is highly stable across resolutions, with forward persistence and reverse fragmentation both exceeding $0.96$, confirming that the discovered concepts are preserved under changes in $K$.
+The elbow analysis (Figure S1) provides additional support, showing diminishing returns in clustering compactness beyond $K=10$.
 We evaluate two variants of CLEAR-HPV: concepts produced from raw-$h$-space embeddings, i.e., ``CLEAR-HPV (raw-$h$)'', and concepts derived from attention-weighted (AW) $h$-space embeddings, i.e., ``CLEAR-HPV (AW-$h$)''.
 These form the primary concept sets used throughout the analysis. {For comparison, we evaluated several baseline methods that differ in where and how morphologic structure is extracted.
 Specifically, we considered (more details in the Methods section):} (1) heatmap-based grouping, which reflects which tiles the model attends to, without defining discrete concept distributions, (2) encoder-feature clustering, which generates unconstrained concept distributions derived from encoder feature representations, and (3) a Dirichlet concept model, which represents concept membership probabilistically and allows tiles and slides to express varying degrees of concept mixing.
 Together, these baselines compare different input representations and concept construction approaches, highlighting how attention-structured $h$-space representations influence the coherence and interpretability of discovered morphologic concepts.